OctopusDeploy/blog/blog/2019-09/write-your-own-dsc-module/index.md

 ---

 ## Introduction
-So, you've discovered PowerShell Desired State Configuration (DSC), got some experience under your belt, but have encountered a situation where the available modules don't quite fit what you want to do.
-Doing some research, you've found that you can write [Script Resources](https://docs.microsoft.com/en-us/powershell/dsc/reference/resources/windows/scriptresource).
-However, they don't scale well, are difficult to pass parameters to, and tend not to encrypt credentials leaving passwords in clear text in the resulting MOF files.
+So, you've discovered PowerShell Desired State Configuration (DSC), got some experience under your belt, but you have encountered a situation where the available modules don't quite fit what you want to do.
+Doing some research, you've found that you can write [Script Resources](https://docs.microsoft.com/en-us/powershell/dsc/reference/resources/windows/scriptresource) to do what you want.
+You'll eventually come to the realization that they don't scale well, are difficult to pass parameters to, and do not to provide a method for encryption leaving passwords in clear text.
 You say to yourself, "I know!
 I'll write my own module!
 Can't be that hard, can it?"

 ## Tool to help you write your module
 Writing your own module isn't really that hard.
-The most difficult part about writing your own module is getting the files and folders in the correct locations, DSC is quite specific in what goes where.
-Microsoft recognizes that this can be quite tedious and has developed a resource to help you get started, [xDscResourceDesigner](https://docs.microsoft.com/en-us/powershell/dsc/resources/authoringresourcemofdesigner).
+The most difficult part is getting the files and folders in the correct locations, DSC is quite specific in what goes where.
+Microsoft recognizes that this can be quite frustrating and has developed a PowerShell module to help you get started, [xDscResourceDesigner](https://docs.microsoft.com/en-us/powershell/dsc/resources/authoringresourcemofdesigner).
 Using this module, you can easily define what properties your resource needs to have and it will generate the entire module structure for you, including the MOF schema file.
 If you're a first timer, I highly suggest using this module, it could save you quite a bit of frustration (take it from this author).

 ### Installing xDscResourceDesigner
 Installing the module is no different than installing any other module onto your system